Many factors are involved in causing and permitting the unregulated proliferation of cells that occurs in cancer.

 Immune system dysfunction as a result of inherited genetic mutation, acquired disorders, aging, or immune-suppressing drugs interferes with normal immune surveillance of early tumors and results in higher rates of cancer.
 Known cancer-associated immune disorders include

 Ataxia-telangiectasia (acute lymphocytic leukemia [ALL], brain tumors, gastric cancer)

 X-linked agammaglobulinemia (lymphoma, ALL)

-Immune deficiency secondary to immunosuppressants or HIV infection (large cell lymphoma, cervical cancer, head and neck cancer, Kaposi sarcoma)
+Immune deficiency resulting from immune-suppressing drugs or HIV infection (lymphoma, kidney cancer, melanoma, cervical cancer, head and neck cancer, Kaposi sarcoma)